aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom/node/issamenode/_index.md

 ### Return Value

-A boolean value that is true if both nodes are stricly equal, false if not.
+A boolean value that is true if both nodes are strictly equal, false if not.

 ### See Also